Nebraska continues narrative of losing the close ones under Scott Frost

 Frost enters Saturday's game at Minnesota coming off his ninth consecutive loss against ranked opponents and 16th loss in his Nebraska coaching career by single digits, including all four losses this season.

-Once billed as the program savior, Nebraska's embattled coach is still waiting to prove the Cornhuskers can finally turn the corner.
+Once billed as the program savior, Nebraska's embattled coach — now in his fourth year in Lincoln — is still waiting to prove the Cornhuskers can finally turn the corner.

-Bouncing back after an emotional defeat is critical for the Huskers to stay on track for a bowl bid this season, but the question still lingers if Frost's teams can ever get out of their own way to win big games.
+Bouncing back after an emotional defeat is critical for the Huskers (3-4, 1-3 Big Ten) to stay on track for a bowl bid this season, but the question still lingers if Frost's teams can ever get out of their own way to win big games.

-A disturbing trend started under the previous regime, but Nebraska has dropped 14 straight games against ranked opponents, including an 0-9 record since Frost took over in 2018.
-As a comparison, Minnesota's 2-8 against ranked opponents in P.J.
+A disturbing trend started under the previous regime, but Nebraska has dropped 14 consecutive games against ranked opponents, including an 0-9 record since Frost took over in 2018.
+By comparison, Minnesota has a 2-8 record against ranked opponents in P.J.
 Fleck's tenure, with both victories coming during its 11-win season in 2019.

-In the last two years, the Gophers have struggled to reach the high point of the 2019 season, but they've still beaten Nebraska twice.
+In the past two years, the Gophers have struggled to replicate the success of the 2019 season, but they've still beaten Nebraska twice.
 Fleck's record vs. Nebraska improved to 3-1 overall after a memorable 24-17 road win last year.
-Minnesota was missing 33 players due to injuries and COVD-19.
+Minnesota was missing 33 players because of injuries and COVID-19.

-Fleck said the Huskers are "playing at an incredibly high level right now" even after they dropped to 1-3 in the Big Ten.
+Fleck said the Huskers are "playing at an incredibly high level right now" even after they dropped to 1-3 in conference play.

 "They're one of the best offenses in the country, let alone the Big Ten," Fleck said.
 "We got a huge challenge in front of us. … From the Michigan game, they showed that they're really a good football team."